-I’m going to be arguing here that Evangelical Churches should make use of these tools that offer clarity, unity, and a way to equip believers to live out and defend their faith in a world that dismisses truth in favour of believing whatever “feels right”.
-These are our inheritance as Christians who have been handed down the faith once for all delivered to the saints.
+I’m going to be arguing here that Evangelical Christians and churches should make use of these tools that offer clarity, unity, and a way to equip believers to live out and defend their faith.
+These are our inheritance as Christians who have been entrusted to contend for the faith once for all delivered to the saints.
 We must not squander such an inheritance because these ancient paths provide a basis for a truly countercultural faith that can stand up to the challenges of the modern world.

 1. What Are Creeds & Confessions